WebOfTrustInfo/rwot2-id2020/draft-documents/identity-crisis.md

 The philosophy and politics of identity
 ---------------------------------------

-Typical digital systems use identifiers, attributes, and historical logs to correlate individuals across contexts, such as across multiple visits to a website.
+Typical digital systems use identifiers, attributes, and transaction logs to correlate individuals across contexts, such as across multiple visits to a website.
 Typical real-world systems issue credentials that bind identifiers to long-term, observable, measurable attributes and facts — such as name, race, height, weight, hair color, a picture, and birthdate — in order to correlate a human with certain privileges or responsibilities, like a license to drive.

 In discussing both digital and real-world cases, we sometimes confuse the notion of identifying a singular “self” — a specific human person — with the mechanisms by which we do so.
 This leads to philosophical and civil debates about such things as the right to be forgotten and the innate value of anonymous and pseudonymous speech in a functioning democracy.
 When we think about “identity” in terms of “who we ***are***”, we get caught up in the consequences and ramifications of policy and privacy and human rights.
 These are important debates, but they often slip into abstractions, miscommunication, and political disagreements that undermine our efforts to build functioning identity systems.
 On the other hand, when we think about “identity” as a mere collection of attributes or identifiers, we ignore and sometimes dismiss the deeper meanings others interpret in the word.